 Publishing audit results in an inaccessible location.
 Burying the summary in a PDF behind multiple clicks may not satisfy the public availability requirement.
 Make it easy to find.

-The December 2025 Comptroller's audit was a wake-up call for two reasons.
+The December 2025 Comptroller's audit matters for two reasons.

-First, it revealed that DCWP's enforcement has been minimal.
+First, it showed that DCWP's enforcement has been minimal.
 Many companies have not faced scrutiny, which may have created a false sense of security.

-Companies that are not yet compliant should treat this as the last window to get their house in order before enforcement ramps up.
+Companies that are not yet compliant should treat this as the window to get things sorted before enforcement ramps up.

 | LL144 requirement | VerifyWise coverage |